 First digital systems are concepts, in the imagination of an organization’s (potential) customers or business partners.
 In the thinking phase we participate in and drive innovation and an understanding of the direction of the organization and how technology impacts its primary objectives in its markets, its products, and its capabilities.
 The architect will apply techniques such as business envisioning, customer journeys or service thinking to understand the relative merits of each concept in a structured evaluation, possibly an innovation review.

 The digital customer, also digital citizen in government, is the driving force for digital transformation.
-All innovation starts with creating value for the customer and to do so the architect must understand the ecosystem in which the customer thinks and acts, their journey through their interactions with the organisation and their engagement in the process.
+All innovation starts with creating value for the customer and to do so the architect must understand the ecosystem in which the customer thinks and acts, their journey through their interactions with the organization and their engagement in the process.
 The architect team works to achieve innovation in business and employee engagement to create value for the customer.

 -----------------------------